suzuki-shunsuke/rgo/README.md

 But these files are hosted in different repositories from Go code, so GitHub Actions token isn't available to release them.
 Either a personal access token or GitHub App is required, which is undesirable in terms of security because these secrets may be leaked and abused.

-rgo is a tool to resolve this issue.
+rgo resolves this issue.
 CI builds files such as Homebrew-tap recipe and uploads them to GitHub Actions Artifacts, and rgo downloads and releases them from out of CI (probably your machine).
 Then you don't need to pass secrets to CI.

 The drawback of rgo is that rgo depends on the environment out of CI (probably your machine).
 But released files are built in CI. rgo only downloads and releases them.
 So we think we can accept the drawback.

 ## Requirements

-- Bash
 - Git
 - GitHub CLI

-## How To Install

-Please copy [rgo](rgo) into `$PATH`.

 ## How does it work?